getbraincloud/examples-unreal/README.md

 # Unreal Examples

+The branch ue4-examples is no longer being maintained.
+It is being kept for legacy purposes.
+The examples should work with the latest plugin but have not been officially tested with such.

 This repository contains example Unreal projects that use the brainCloud client.
 This is a good place to start learning how the various brainCloud APIs can be used.

 ## Instructions